The Revengers' Comedies: World Premiere Reviews

 The Laughs Run Out For Ayckbourn (by Charles Spencer)

+"Alan Ayckbourn's new two-part play is a gruelling marathon.
 The Revengers' Comedies begins at 6 pm and doesn't end until well past midnight.
 Long-distance runners talk about a "wall of pain", and at about 10 pm, shortly after the hour-long supper interval, I hit mine.
 Despite the dramatist's considerable and ingenious endeavours, I never quite recovered my early enthusiasm for this ambitious show, and finally emerged from Scarborough's Stephen Joseph Theatre feeling more exhausted than entertained.

 Talking about the play shortly before it went into rehearsal, Ayckbourn, whose work has been tackling broader social issues and getting progressively darker of late, announced that he felt it was time "to have a bit of fun again - this is my Saturday morning picture show for adults".
 And for the whole of the first part, it is very good fun indeed.